 Can the Saints' offense find a hole in Spagnuolo's defense?
 Not only that, can a broken O-line hold up against Chris Jones?

 For trends, for games with a total below 44, Saints head coach Dennis Allen has hit the under 57% of the time.
 He's at the same clip for road games as a head coach.
-We've also come to expect that primetime games are prone to reach the under.
-In 14 years, the under has hit 60% of the time.
+We've also come to expect that primetime games are prone to reach the under, under 60% of the time the last four years.

 The total for this game has already dropped from 45 on Sunday morning to 43 and even 42.5 on some books.
-I'd keep an eye out for anything between 40 and 44.
+This is an important range with 40, 41, 43, and 44 all key numbers.
+Grab the 43.